Pooreffects/pooreffects-v1/README.md

 - [x] Create a basic CTA in the Hero
 - [ ] Change the logo to my Avatar
 - [ ] Create an intuitive Projects/Playground
+- [ ] Rethink The User Stories and UX Flow using Excalidraw
+- [ ] Work on Blog
-- [ ] Create Testimonials component and animate on Scroll
+- [ ] Create Testimonials

 ### Styling Enhancements TODOs